FunkyE9th/My-EWB-Tutorials/docs/SendingMqttToAWS.md

-# Sending MQTT Messages to AWS
+# Sending MQTT Messages to AWS using AT Command Firmware

-This tutorial will show you how to send MQTT messages to AWS using Laird Connectivity's Sterling EWB AT Command Firmware.
+This tutorial will show you how to connect the Sterling EWB to an Access Point and then send MQTT messages to AWS.

 ## Required Tools

    - [EWB dev kit](https://www.lairdconnect.com/wireless-modules/wifi-modules-bluetooth/sterling-ewb-iot-module) (Part No. **455-00030** or **455-00030**)
    - [TTL-2323-3V3](https://ftdichip.com/products/ttl-232r-3v3/) USB to UART Cable
+   - Windows PC
+   - WiFi Access Point

 ## Prerequisites

    - You have flashed the [AT Command FW](https://www.lairdconnect.com/wireless-modules/wifi-modules-bluetooth/sterling-ewb-iot-module#documentation) into the Sterling EWB dev kit.
-To flash, simply download the FW and run the flash_AT.bat script.

    - You have an AWS account with IoT Core Service.

    - You have Windows PC with Python 3.x.x installed.
 This demo was done with v3.9.1

    - You have downloaded the [ATCommands_SampleApps](https://www.lairdconnect.com/documentation/command-set-python-sample-applications-sterling-ewb) from our website.

+   - You have an WiFi access point to connect to the cloud.